Asynchronous Upgrade of Two Appliances in a Failover Relationship

 Click the Download Backup button, and save the backup file to a secure location.

-Click Sync Now.
-Once synchronization is complete, click Break Failover Relationships.
+Once synchronization has finished, click Break Failover Relationships.

 Update Appliance B